hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-1.md

     - If it is a green 4, then it wouldn't make any sense, because green 4 is neither playable nor critical.
 (All clues must either be *Play Clues* or *Save Clues*.)
     - If it is a green 5, then it wouldn't make any sense, because green 5 is not playable.
 Green 5 is critical, but it must be saved with a number 5 clue as a *5 Save*.
     - Thus, it must be a *Chop-Focus Play Clue* on the green 3.
-1. Cathy writes "green 3" on slot 4.
+1. Cathy writes a *card note* of "green 3" on her slot 4 card.

 </TabItem>
 </Tabs>